Claire Voisin

 Claire Voisin (born 4 March 1962) is a French mathematician known for her work in algebraic geometry.
-She is a member of the French Academy of Sciences and holds the chair of Algebraic Geometry at the Collège de France.
+She is a member of the French Academy of Sciences and held the chair of algebraic geometry at the Collège de France from 2015 to 2020.

 Work

 She is noted for her work in algebraic geometry particularly as it pertains to variations of Hodge structures and mirror symmetry, and has written several books on Hodge theory.
 In 2002, Voisin proved that the generalization of the Hodge conjecture for compact Kähler varieties is false.
 The Hodge conjecture is one of the seven Clay Mathematics Institute Millennium Prize Problems which were selected in 2000, each having a prize of one million US dollars.